Extreme Euro Open

 The Extreme Euro Open is an IPSC level 3 shooting competition held annually in June at the Hodonice shooting range near the town Znojmo in the South Moravian Region of the Czech Republic.
 The match is organized by the company Extreme Gun Group, Ltd. and the Extreme Squad shooting club.

 The match is divided into a Pre and Main Match, where the Pre Match is for the Range Officers later working at the Main Match as well as representatives of the match sponsors.
 The Main Match lasts three days (Thursday, Friday and Saturday), and is divided into morning and afternoon shifts.
 On Sunday, the best shooters from the Main Match vie for the Shoot-Off, which was changed to the Super Six format in 2015.
 Then the six best shooters from the Main Match in each division and some categories compete in an elimination round across three stages.
 The match is finished with an award ceremony.

 Lubor Novak from the Czech Republic is the Match Director and founder of the match, and Wieslaw Geno Sioda from Poland is Stats Director.
+Since 2013, Johann Kurz has been the Range Master.

 The match is part of the WORLD EXTREME CUP, IPSC level 3 matches series.
 The matches took place in the Czech Republic, Russia, Thailand, Poland, Denmark and USA.

 Spin-off in smaller version match called EXTREME CHALLENGE takes place in Slovakia and Montenegro.

 The shooting competition in 2020 was postponed to year 2021.
 The 12th Extreme Euro Open 2021 took place under strict anti-pandemic measures.
 Even so, 482 shooters from 32 countries took part in this match.
+The 2022 official results list is stated 643 sports shooters.

 In 2023, 730 shooters from 40 countries took part in the match.
 In 2024, a total of 799 shooters shot the match 15th CZ EXTREME EURO OPEN 2024.
 The 16th edition of the CZ EXTREME EURO OPEN 2025 competition was attended by a total of 765 shooters from 47 countries around the world, and the OPTICS division was included for the first time.
 The competition was also the IPSC Czech Handgun Championship for 2025.
+In 2026, out of a total of 1097 registered for the competition, the official results included 735 shooters from more than 50 countries around the world.